quickwit-oss/quickwit/docs/logs-management/overview.md

     enable_otlp_endpoint: true
 ```

 When starting Quickwit, it will start the gRPC service ready to receive logs from an OpenTelemetry collector.
 If not already present, Quickwit will create automatically the index `otel-logs-v0` .
-Its doc mapping is described in the following [section](#otlp-logs-data-model).
+Its doc mapping is described in the following [section](#opentelemetry-logs-data-model).

-Quickwit does not start an OTLP HTTP service but please [open an issue](https://github.com/quickwit-oss/quickwit) if you need it.
 You can also send your logs to this index by using the [ingest API](/docs/reference/rest-api.md#ingest-data-into-an-index).

+In 0.5, Quickwit does not start an OTLP HTTP service, if you need it, but please [open an issue](https://github.com/quickwit-oss/quickwit).

-## OTLP logs data model
+## OpenTelemetry logs data model

 The logs data model is derived from the [OpenTelemetry logs data model](https://opentelemetry.io/docs/reference/specification/logs/data-model/).